pulsejet/nextcloud-oidc-login/README.md

     //   vi)  ldap_uid: LDAP uid to search for when running in proxy mode
     //   vii) groups:   Array or space separated string of NC groups for the user
     //
+    // In addition, it is also possible to provide a function to dynamically compute the value of a property.
+    // This function will receive the OIDC response as parameter in the form of an associative array.
+    // See the example below which assign to the displayname the value of the attribute "name" if defined,
+    // or the value of the attribute "email".
+    //
     // The attributes in the OIDC response are flattened by adding the nested
     // array key as the prefix and an underscore.
 Thus,
     //